OnlineITA108 International Tax Planning

 Field of study

-Access to the course is granted for a period of 8 weeks.Continuing Professional Education (CPE)The recommended CPE points for this course are as follows:
+Access to the course is granted for a period of 12 months, from the date of ordering.Continuing Professional Education (CPE)The recommended CPE points for this course are as follows:

 - Audio lessons: 3.5 hours